 Short-term prophylaxis is indicated before high-risk procedures (eg, dental or airway procedures) if C1 inhibitor is not available to treat an acute attack.
 Patients are usually given attenuated androgens (eg, danazol, stanozolol) 5 days before the procedure until 2 days afterward.
 If C1 inhibitor is available, some experts advocate giving it 1 hour before high-risk procedures rather than attenuated androgens for short-term prophylaxis.

 Onset is usually during childhood or adolescence for hereditary angioedema or during later adulthood for acquired angioedema, often in patients with a neoplastic or an autoimmune disorder.

 Mild trauma, viral illness, cold exposure, pregnancy, or ingestion of certain foods may trigger attacks; emotional stress may aggravate them.

 Measure complement levels; low levels of C4 and decreased C1 inhibitor function indicate hereditary angioedema or acquired C1 inhibitor deficiency.

-For acute attacks, use purified human C1 inhibitor, ecallantide, or icatibant, and for symptom relief, use analgesics, antiemetics, and fluids; antihistamines and corticosteroids are ineffective.
+For acute attacks, use purified human C1 inhibitor, ecallantide, icatibant, or lanadelumab, and for symptom relief, use analgesics, antiemetics, and fluids; antihistamines and corticosteroids are ineffective.

 For prophylaxis (long-term and short-term—eg, before dental or airway procedures), consider attenuated androgens (eg, stanozolol, danazol); a C1 inhibitor can also be considered for short-term prophylaxis.